BscCanCode/Basic_File_Manager.py/README.md

 ## Sample Flow
 - Choose 2 → Enter "Note1" → "Note1 is added successfully..."
 - Choose 3 → Enter "Note1" → "Note1 got deleted..." → "yes" → Stored in recycle
-- Choose 4 → Choose 2 → Enter "Note1" → "Note1 has been restored..."
+- Choose 4 → Choose 1 → "Done! all data is restored"
 - Choose 5 → "Thank You for using our app..."

 ---

+## Known Issues
+- No validation for empty strings or special characters.
+- No handling for large data sets.

 ---